jbcoe/value_types/DRAFT.md

 ## History

 ### Changes in R8

+* Wording cleanup in parallel with independent implementation.

 * Add more explicit wording for use of `allocator_traits::construct` in `indirect` and `polymorphic` constructors.